What Learning Tools Are and Why They Matter in Online Learning

 Now that a vast majority of internet users are using mobile devices to access the internet, learning tools for e-Learning programs are changing to keep up with this new demand.
 There are a plethora of tools available on the market, but for an online learning program, a learning management system (LMS) software is something you'll see used for all of them.
 Not all LMS software is the same, and it's important to find the right one to support your eLearning program.

 There are two primary types of LMS software.
-When you are weighing your options, you must consider a variety of options in terms of how you will get the software up and running, long term changes to your eLearning program, and the types of updates and maintenance you'll need to implement.
+When you are weighing your options, you must consider a variety of options in terms of how you will get the software up and running, long-term changes to your eLearning programs, and the types of updates and maintenance you'll need to implement.
+You will also need to identify the education courses you'll be hosting in your system.
 Keeping this long term commitment in mind, here are the main differences between the types of software:

 Open Source LMS: If an off-the-shelf product doesn't meet your needs or you simply want to build your own LMS, this option might be of particular interest to you.
 An open source LMS is sold with the programming left open so you can customize it based on your needs and preferences.
 Anything you wish to do with the LMS, as long as you have the technical expertise to program it appropriately, you can do it.
 Support and maintenance will need to be handled in-house, as the software is your responsibility once you purchase it.